Wondering how to expertly convey your motivation to become a doctor? Read on to learn how to formulate your answer!

 For instance, if you had a great family doctor, speak about why that impacted you and what it means for how you will help take care of patients.
 Remember to tie back these experiences to how they inspired you to help patients and enter healthcare to further that goal.

 Remember, being a doctor is full of unexpected experiences, so if you have specifics to highlight that show how you can adapt and change, be sure to mention those specifically.
-Everyone pursuing medicine is likely to have their initial reasons for entering the field challenged; keep that in mind and explain how you overcome adversity.
+Everyone pursuing medicine has initial reasons for entering the field challenged; keep that in mind and explain how you overcome adversity.

 Once you have explained your initial spark of inspiration and your first steps into the world of healthcare, you can go on to speak about the reasons you are committed to going further.
 Use this time to emphasize how you came to know this choice was right for you.

-Now that you know some things you should include in your response to “Why Do You Want to Be a Doctor?”, we can discuss what not to say.
-There are some things to avoid mentioning or that would be detrimental to bring up during your response.
+Now that you know some things you should include in your response to why you want to become a physician, we can discuss what not to say.
+There are some things to avoid mentioning, or that would be detrimental to bring up during your response.

 Namely, do not mention money or profits in your answer.
 If your primary drive in becoming a doctor is making money, that likely means you will not be putting patients first.
 Remember, being a doctor is more than a job or career.
 It is a lifetime commitment to help and care for others.

-Also, while it may sound good, mentioning “being challenged” is not per se a good thing.
-There are many challenging career options out there, and doctors are expected to encounter complex problems every day.
-Instead, explain how and why being challenged is something you can handle daily and how you will care for patients despite the daily grind.
+Also, while it may sound good, mentioning “being challenged” isn’t always the best answer.
+There are many challenging career options, and doctors are expected to encounter complex problems daily.
+Instead, explain how and why being challenged is something you can handle and how you’ll care for patients despite the daily grind.

 Lastly and certainly not least, do not state you want to go to medical school because it means you will get a “Dr.” in front of your name.
 This is not only a weak reason to go, but it also shows selfishness rather than compassion and care for others.